Mist3s/InTime-Test-Tasks/README.md

 # User REST API
-Тестовое задание на должность Python backend-developer, реализовать API пользователя на Django REST Framework.
+Test task for the position of Python backend developer, to implement a user API on Django REST Framework.
-В ходе выполнения тестового задания были разработаны конечные точеки RESTful API: регистрации пользователей, входа в систему, получения профиля пользователя, обновления профиля пользователя и удаления учетной записи с помощью Django Rest Framework (DRF). Внедрено хранение паролей в зашифрованном виде c использованием алгоритма шифрования Django Argon. Разработана авторизация на основе отправки OTP кодов с ограниченным срокам действия на почту пользователю используя Celery.
+During the test task, the following RESTful API endpoints were developed: user registration, login, getting a user profile, updating a user profile, and deleting an account using Django Rest Framework (DRF).
+Implemented password storage in encrypted form using the Django Argon encryption algorithm.
+Authorization was developed on the basis of sending OTP codes with a limited validity period to the user's email using Celery.

 ### Стек:
 ![Django](https://img.shields.io/badge/django-%23092E20.svg?style=for-the-badge&logo=django&logoColor=white)